jappeace/jappeaceApplication/content/failing-in-haskell.md

     divide (Map.fromList [("one", res), ("two", cres)]) "one" "two"
 ```

-The higher 'level' function `plusDiv` absorbs all errors with extra constructors,
+The higher 'level' function `plusDiv` absorbs all errors from other functions
-similarly to a tree.
+with extra constructors.
 Once more this tells us exactly what part of the computation failed,
 if any.
 In this case, the [first](https://hackage.haskell.org/package/bifunctors-5/docs/Data-Bifunctor.html#v:first)